the Re-Earthing of Mother

 Brother Malcolm, Brother Yort

-If you’re ever in Salt Lake and want to get tattooed hit up Lonely Hearts Club Tattoo.
+If you’re ever in Salt Lake City and want to get tattooed hit up Lonely Hearts Club Tattoo.
 Troy and crew will take great care of you.
 And if you listen and ask the right questions you might learn a thing or two about radical compassion.

 Current Projects